cabbruzzese/hrpg/README.md

 Every class gains some health back.

 - Heretic becomes invisible for a short time
-- Heathen gains armor and goes berserk, giving a damage bonus to the Warhammer.
+- Heathen gains armor and goes berserk, giving a damage bonus to the melee weapons.
 - Blasphemer gains some ammo.

 ## Melee Alt Fires